 Factor X Deficiency

-On the basis of plasma FX levels (FX:C) measured with a prothrombin time-based assay using rabbit thromboplastin and FX-deficient plasma, patients have been classified into 3 groups: severe (FX:C, <1%), moderate (FX:C, 1%-5%), and mild (FX:C, 6%-10%).15 Severe clinical symptoms, such as intracranial hemorrhage (ICH), gastrointestinal bleeding, and hemarthrosis, are uncommon in patients with FX:C levels >2%.
+On the basis of plasma FX levels (FX:C) measured with a prothrombin time-based assay using rabbit thromboplastin and FX-deficient plasma, patients have been classified into 3 groups: severe (FX:C, <1%), moderate (FX:C, 1%-5%), and mild (FX:C, 6%-10%).18 Severe clinical symptoms, such as intracranial hemorrhage (ICH), gastrointestinal bleeding, and hemarthrosis are uncommon in patients with FX:C levels >2%.
 In the Greifswald Factor X Deficiency Registry, the median level of FX:C in symptomatic patients was 13.3%.
 Patients genetically proven to be heterozygotes are usually asymptomatic but may have minor mucocutaneous bleeding symptoms.

 Unlike patients with moderate or severe hemophilia A or B, patients with FX:C levels <10% most frequently experience mucocutaneous bleeding, such as epistaxis and menorrhagia.
 In addition, patients with moderate to severe deficiency may have symptoms similar to that of individuals with hemophilia A or B, including hemarthrosis, intracranial hemorrhage, and gastrointestinal bleeding.

-The European Network of the Rare Bleeding Disorders (EN-RBD) project ended in 2010 after 3 years of data collection by 13 European centers from 11 countries.21 The EN-RBD project was based on a cross-sectional study using data from 489 patients registered in the database.
+The European Network of the Rare Bleeding Disorders (EN-RBD) project ended in 2010 after 3 years of data collection by 13 European centers from 11 countries.24 The EN-RBD project was based on a cross-sectional study using data from 489 patients registered in the database.
 Rare bleeding disorders were classified on the basis of clinical bleeding severity, following consensus among the participating centers.
 The EN-RBD project allowed the analysis of a large amount of data on laboratory and clinical phenotype to evaluate the correlation between the coagulant residual plasma activity level and clinical bleeding severity.
 Clinical bleeding episodes were classified into four categories of severity based on the location and the potential clinical impact as well as the trigger of bleeding (spontaneous, after trauma or drug induced).

 The strongest associations between clinical bleeding severity and coagulation factor activity level were seen in fibrinogen, combined FV + FVIII, FX, and FXIII deficiencies, where patients with low coagulant activity levels had a higher occurrence of spontaneous major bleeding, while patients with sufficient factor activity remained asymptomatic.
 These observations seemed to confirm the clinical experience and laboratory findings seen in individual patients and helped to establish a new classification system with practical utility.
 A weaker association was present for FV and FVII deficiencies, while there was no association confirmed for FXI deficiency.
-From the data reported here, it seemed also clear that the minimum level to ensure complete absence of clinical symptoms is different for each disorder, leading to the conclusion that rare bleeding disorders should not be considered as a single class of disorders.
+From the data reported here, it also seemed clear that the minimum level to ensure complete absence of clinical symptoms is different for each disorder, leading to the conclusion that rare bleeding disorders should not be considered as a single class of disorders.
 Instead, studies should focus on the evaluation of specific aspects of each individual disorder.

 Mild FX deficiency may be diagnosed during routine screening or because of a positive family history.
 Moderately affected patients may be recognized after hemostatic challenge, such as surgery, trauma, or menses.
 Several patients with moderate to severe FX deficiency have been described with recurrent hemarthrosis with associated arthropathy.
-Hemarthrosis occurred in 69% of Iranian patients with FX levels <10%.15
+Hemarthrosis occurred in 69% of Iranian patients with FX levels <10%.18

 Genotype characterization may offer important clues about clinical prognosis.
-Several of the registries have described phenotypic-genotypic relationships.
-Various homozygous mutations (Leu(-32)Pro, Glu102Lys,Gly114Arg) are associated with higher levels of FX:C, with reported milder or lack of bleeding symptoms.15 ICH in patients with congenital FX deficiency may justify F10 genotyping soon after diagnosis wherein prophylaxis could be initiated if the patient has a mutation which is known to be associated with severe bleeding symptoms.26
+Several registries have described phenotypic-genotypic relationships.
+Various homozygous mutations (Leu(-32)Pro, Glu102Lys, and Gly114Arg) are associated with higher levels of FX:C, with reported milder or lack of bleeding symptoms.15 ICH in patients with congenital FX deficiency may justify F10 genotyping soon after diagnosis wherein prophylaxis could be initiated if the patient has a mutation which is known to be associated with severe bleeding symptoms.26

-Twenty-six of 28 homozygous individuals from the Greifswald Factor X Deficiency Registry14 were symptomatic for spontaneous bleeding.
+Twenty-six of 28 homozygous individuals from the Greifswald Factor X Deficiency Registry15 were symptomatic for spontaneous bleeding.
 Of the 42 symptomatic patients, 26 were found to be homozygous, whereas 7 were compound heterozygotes and 9 had a mutation identified in 1 allele only.

 Several kindreds have been described in which heterozygous carriers have experienced mucocutaneous bleeding, including gastrointestinal bleeding.
-Symptomatic carriers may have F10 gene mutations, which result in a mutant protein that exerts an inhibitory effect on the normal protein,26 or there may be other extragenic modifiers in heterozygotes with bleeding manifestations.
-Although some obligate carriers have been reported to have prolonged prothrombin times and a mild bleeding tendency,27 registry data suggest that most heterozygotes are asymptomatic.
+Symptomatic carriers may have F10 gene mutations, which result in a mutant protein that exerts an inhibitory effect on the normal protein,30 or there may be other extragenic modifiers in heterozygotes with bleeding manifestations.
+Although some obligate carriers have been reported to have prolonged prothrombin times and a mild bleeding tendency,31 registry data suggest that most heterozygotes are asymptomatic.